thanhnguyen2187/islet/site/content/posts/unstructured-ish-docx-parsing.md

   appear on your search, but it seems to be more focused on DOCX file creation.

-After browsing for a while and gained a rudimentary understanding that a DOCX file is just a bunch of XML files compressed in the ZIP format, I reluctantly decided to roll my own solution.
+After browsing for a while and gaining a rudimentary understanding that a DOCX file is just a bunch of XML files compressed in the ZIP format, I reluctantly decided to roll my own solution.
 It seems to be easy enough: the main file that I'll have to look at is `document.xml`.